USS Wake Island: Iwo Jima

 On 10 February 1945, the carrier got underway to join TG 52.2, which had been established to provide air cover and support while escorting major units to the Volcano Islands and then to furnish naval gunfire, spotting, and direct air support for landing forces.
 The following day, she steamed to an area off Saipan-Tinian where rehearsals for the invasion took place.
-On 13 February, Wake Island's commanding officer was designated OTC of Task Unit 52.2.1 (TU 52.2.1).
+On 13 February, Wake Island's commanding officer, Capt.
+Austen V. Magly, was designated OTC of Task Unit 52.2.1 (TU 52.2.1).

 On 14 February, the carrier set course for Iwo Jima and, two days later, arrived at her operating area 49 mi from the southwestern tip of Iwo Jima.
 Shortly after daylight, the heavy bombardment group began shelling shore installations on the island.
 Planes from Wake Island flew spotting sorties, attacked defensive works with rocket fire, and flew local antisubmarine patrols and hydrographic observation flights over the beaches.
 D-day for the invasion of Iwo Jima was 19 February; and on that day, Wake Island operated as before, flying 56 spotting sorties and firing 87 rockets.

 Bismarck Sea, a carrier in her group, was sunk by a kamikaze attack on 21 February.
 The next day, Wake Island was detached and ordered to proceed to a rendezvous point east of Iwo Jima.
 There, she refueled on 23 February and set course to return to the operating area east of Iwo Jima.
 The following day, she took station some 35 mi from the southern tip of Iwo Jima and flew 55 spotting sorties, expending 205 rockets.
 In the ensuing weeks, Wake Island continued her operations supporting the Marines.
 On 5 March, she received a message of special interest from Commander, TU 52.2.1, Rear Admiral Clifton Sprague: "If your ship is as good as your Air Department and Squadron, it is a standout.
 I have seen nearly all the combat CVEs' work and I must say the Wake tops them all for efficiency, smoothness and good judgement.
 I hope we are together again."

 After 24 consecutive days of operations, Wake Island retired on 8 March from her station off Iwo Jima and rendezvoused with Saginaw Bay west of the island.
 The next day, they headed for Ulithi and arrived there on 14 March.